On a Class of Dynamical Poisson-Voronoi Tessellations: Handover frequency: single-speed case

 represents the collection of intersection points responsible for handovers, where $(\hat S, \hat H)$ is the intersection point of the radial birds at $(T_i,H_i)$ and $(T_j,H_j)$.
 We have considered the pair of head points $(T_i,H_i)$ and $(T_j,H_j)$ such that $T_j<T_i$, just to avoid any double counting.
-In Figure~\ref{figure:RBPP}, the points $\{\blue{\times}, \times\}$ are the projections of intersections of the birds, on the time axis, representing the corresponding pair of head points.
+In Figure~\ref{figure:RBPP}, the points $\{\blue{\times}, \times\}$ are the projections of intersection of birds on the time axis, representing the corresponding pair of head points.
 We shall discard the pair of heads corresponding to the black ones ($\times$) and retain only the pair for blue ones $(\blue{\times})$ to form the handover point process.
 The blue nodes ($\blue{\bullet}$) correspond to the handover epochs and the distances at which the handovers happen.
-Finally, the handover point process is given by We call the point process $\hat \Vcal$ the marked version of the handover point process $\Vcal$, where the handover points are associated to non-negative marks that represents the height at which the corresponding radial birds intersect.
-In another words, the mark denotes the handover distance.
+Finally, the handover point process is given by We call the point process $\hat \Vcal$ the marked version of the handover point process $\Vcal$, where the non-negative mark, associated to each handover point, represent the height at which the corresponding radial birds intersect.
+In other words, the mark denotes the handover distance.
 The mark $\hat{H}$ is also used in for the retention of the pair of head points corresponding to the intersection at $(\hat{S}, \hat{H})$. \begin{remark} Alternatively, in view of (\ref{eq:VcalHPP2}) one can define the handover point process $\Vcal$ as

-by counting pair of head points $(T_i,H_i), (T_j,H_j)\in \Hcal $ such that $T_j>T_i$. \end{remark} In the following result, the time-stationarity of the handover point process $\Vcal$, is inherited from the same property of the head point process $\Hcal$. \begin{lemma}[Time-stationarity of $\Vcal$] The handover point process $\Vcal$ is stationary with respect to time. \end{lemma}
+by counting the pairs of head points $(T_i,H_i), (T_j,H_j)\in \Hcal $ such that $T_j>T_i$. \end{remark} In the following result, the time-stationarity of the handover point process $\Vcal$ is inherited from the same property of the head point process $\Hcal$. \begin{lemma}[Time-stationarity of $\Vcal$] The handover point process $\Vcal$ is stationary with respect to time. \end{lemma}